mckennapsean/dissertation/content/07-reflect.md

 ![
-  The seven flow-factors for visual narrative flow were identified by analyzing and coding a corpus of 80 visual data stories.
+  Seven factors for visual narrative flow.
+  We identified these flow-factors by analyzing and coding a corpus of 80 visual data stories.
 Each flow-factor contains multiple properties which are not necessarily mutually exclusive and hybrids can and often do occur in data visualization stories created by authors.
 ](figures/narrative-flow/design-space.pdf){#fig:design-space width="100%"}